qgis/QGIS-Documentation/docs/developers_guide/localization.rst

 according to the country and it is also overrideable in the settings.

-Another option in the settings allows to determine if the numeric tousands separator has to be used.
+Another option in the settings allows to define if the numeric thousands separator has to be used.

 All these features are implemented through the `QLocale <https://doc.qt.io/qt-5/qlocale.htm>`_